 Breakfast Recipes

 Check out these other great breakfast recipes.
 Try How To Sausage in the Oven to cook breakfast sausage patties the easy way.
-Serve with Baked Blueberry Pancakes, Carrot Cake Baked Pancakes, Cinnamon Roll Cake, or Smaller French Toast Casserole.
+Serve with Baked Blueberry Pancakes, Carrot Cake Baked Pancakes, Small Cinnamon Coffee Cake, or Small French Toast Casserole.

 ❄️Storage of leftovers